 Under Delaware law, a corporation may acquire shares of its own stock.
 Therefore, Glacier may repurchase shares of its own capital stock.
+Under the regulations of the Federal Reserve, Glacier may be limited from repurchasing its shares, if, for instance, such repurchase would cause Glacier to become not "well-capitalized" as defined in applicable regulations.

 Idaho banking statutes prohibit Mountain West Bank from purchasing its own stock unless such purchase is necessary to prevent a loss to the bank on debts previously contracted.
+Under the laws regulating a bank insured by the FDIC, Mountain West bank is prohibited from repurchasing or redeeming shares of its stock without the prior approval of the FDIC.